DamianMarek98/car-repair-shop-request-submission/README.md

 App is live under: https://renocar-zgloszenie.pl/ (You can register your car for repair!) contains also portal which is hosted for private usage of car repair shop (will add screens/video of portal web page)

+Currenlty refactoring application to fully serverless infrastructure - transition from EC2 to couple of lambdas (migration due to cost optimization):
+- Rest Api Gateway + SQS + Lambda for asynchronous new repair request submission
+- Rest Api Gateway + Lambda for Spring boot service with RequestStreamHandler as a Bridge between lambda trigger and spring rest api
+- SNS + Lambda + SNS for listening to DynamoDb events and on new repair request save notifying clients about new submission using lambda + SNS email notifications (was done before migration)
+Will add diagram for this serverless architecture

 App will containt:

 - single backend that will store submission for given period of time
 - frontend for client to fill submission form
 - frontend for receptionist to handle forms and in future respond with email to them

-Tech stack: backend spring boot modular monolith folowing ddd practices (hosted on AWS with: S3, DynamoDB, Elastic Beanstalk, Route53, CloudFront):
+Tech stack: backend spring boot modular monolith folowing ddd practices (hosted on AWS with: EC2, S3, DynamoDB, Elastic Beanstalk, Route53, CloudFront, API Gateway):

 - repair request module (submission, request management by garage)
 - availability module (available days for appointment schedule)